mutaphysis/swiftpp/README.md

 If your exported class (MyCXXClass) uses types that are not compatible with the swift world, they will be auto converted using those converters.
-Converter names are not important, type inference is used to select the right one.  std::string/NSString converters are built-in.
+Converter names are not important, type inference is used to select the right one.
+There are also some builtin conversions:
+ - std::string - NSString
+ - std::vector - NSArray
+ - std::map/std::unordered_map - NSDictionary

 If swiftpp is already built you can try an extremely basic example in examples/SimpleShapeDetector